bbauska/Coursera-Bootstrap/readme.md

 watched for by my browserSync and then when any of these files change, then my browserSync will cause the browser to be reloaded.

-I\'m going to watch all the files in my CSS folder, HTML files in my project folder, and then all my JavaScript files in the JS folder.
+I&apos;m going to watch all the files in my CSS folder, HTML files in my project folder, and then all my JavaScript files in the JS folder.

-With this I have configured all those files on which I\'m going to keep a watch, and then automatically cause a reload of my page when required.
+With this I have configured all those files on which I&apos;m going to keep a watch, and then automatically cause a reload of my page when required.

 And then, the next configuration that I need to do is some more options, for my browserSync.

-The options that I\'m going to specify is, watchTask true, meaning that there is a watchTask running, and the base directory for my server.
+The options that I&apos;m going to specify is, watchTask true, meaning that there is a watchTask running, and the base directory for my server.

 I say baseDir, and then I specify, dot slash.